glpi-project/doc/source/modules/tools/reports.rst

   It is possible to obtain a report for a given period.

   The generated table lists, sorted by item type, name, entity, value, net accounting value, TCO, purchase date, starting date, warranty expire date.
-A summary displaying total value and net accounting value is available, both by item type and for all items.
+A summary displaying total value and net accountin value is available, both by item type and for all items.

 * **Other financial and administrative information**